 Year of Formation

 In 1994 the first V class Sports Yachts are developed.
-In 1997 their new headquarters at Newport Street are opened.
-Also at Marine Projects they purchase a new site Coypool.
-An extension is also added on to Language 1 to create Language 2 for the increasing Sports yachts range.
+In 1997 their new headquarters at Newport Street is opened.
+Also at Marine Projects, they purchase a new site Coypool.
+An extension is also added to Language 1 to create Language 2 for the increasing Sports yachts range.
 Also in 1997 Princess releases the first electronic diesel engine in Europe.
 In 2002 further extensions are built onto Newport Street and Coypool.
 In 2005 Princess celebrates its 40years and its exports now account for 90% of its sales.

 Featured Boat - Princess V65

 This V class Sport Yacht was developed in 2002.
 This yacht features 4 berths with a beam of 16’8’’ (5.08m) with two engines.
-It has beautifully crafted interior and each cabin features opening portholes with power points and air conditioning.
-The bathroom also features opening portholes with a fresh water Vacuflush toilet and holding tank.
+It has a beautifully crafted interior and each cabin features opening portholes with power points and air conditioning.
+The bathroom also features opening portholes with a freshwater Vacuflush toilet and holding tank.
 Other equipment within this boat is a bow thruster, battery charger, generator, air conditioning, fridge, and freezer.
 The engine is a MAN Diesel with a cruising speed of 27 knots and a maximum speed of 39 knots.